Watch past educational presentations and see live events in real time

 Explore available award and grant opportunities for fellows-in-training.

 Make a choice that matters

 The best care starts with the best information.
 See videos to help answer your questions.

 The ACR is accepting applications for mini curriculums, which are educational activities or curriculums to enhance the ACR Core Curriculum Outline.

-All abstracts accepted to the ACR/ARP Annual Meeting are under embargo once the ACR has notified presenters of their abstract’s acceptance, and cannot be presented at other meetings after this time.
+All abstracts accepted to ACR Convergence are under embargo once the ACR has notified presenters of their abstract’s acceptance, and cannot be presented at other meetings after this time.
 The following embargo policies are strictly enforced by the ACR.

 Violation of this policy may result in the abstract being withdrawn from the meeting and other measures deemed appropriate.
 Authors are responsible for notifying colleagues, institutions, communications firms, and all other stakeholders related to the development or promotion of the abstract about this policy.
 If you have questions about the ACR abstract embargo policy, please contact ACR abstracts staff at email@example.com.

 Credentialed media press attend the annual meeting to cover stories for consumer, trade, and other media outlets and are easily identified by their black press ribbons.
 Media Press has access to all general sessions and limited access (at the discretion of speakers) to Meet the Professor and workshop sessions.
 Media Press may use handheld audio recorders and still cameras (assuming that intellectual property copyrights are respected); moving video recording is also permitted with the advance permission of the presenter(s).